DennisMudd/starter-hugo-academic/content/post/Tao/index.md

 ## Some of my favourite quotes
         There are already a lot of comparisons between the eastern mysticism and modern sciences.
 Among them, the most famous is probably [Fritjof Capra](https://www.fritjofcapra.net/)'s [The Tao of Physics: An Exploration of the Parallels Between Modern Physics and Eastern Mysticism](https://www.amazon.com/Tao-Physics-Exploration-Parallels-Mysticism/dp/1590308352).
 My personal experience has limited my interpretation of Tao Te Ching and other Taoist writings.
 Below are just some of my favourite quotes from Tao Te Ching.
-Some has fascinating connections with physics - for instance, with the parity veiolation measurement, which won the Nobel Prize in physics by T. D. Lee and C. N. Yang in 1957.
+Some has fascinating connections with physics - for instance, with the parity violation measurement, which won the [Nobel Prize in physics](https://www.nobelprize.org/prizes/physics/1957/summary/) by [Tsung-Dao Lee](https://en.wikipedia.org/wiki/Tsung-Dao_Lee) and [Chen Ning Yang](https://en.wikipedia.org/wiki/Yang_Chen-Ning) in 1957.
 I continue to be astonished by these ancient wisdom every time I read these lines.

 1.
 2.